richardaspinall/vue-todolist/README.md

 Although it's not pretty, behind the scenes a lot of foundational learning went on.
 I ran out of time to actually do any styling and I wanted to be strict on myself about time and rabbit holes.

 I started to see the power of using a framework like Vue (I've had minimal exposure to these frameworks and libraries such as React, Angular, etc).
 I can already see that I could refactor what I ended up with, or add a centralized store (lightly read up on)

+I spent a tad too long debugging Travis CI.
+This caused me to stretch out an extra hour but I stopped as soon as I got it working.
+I will look to learn about CI in a separate project.

 <img width="500" alt="example" src="https://github.com/richardaspinall/vuejs-todolist/blob/main/docs/TodoList.png">